indigophp-archive/fuel-menu/README.md

 ?>
 ````

+When somthing is not found, this will be the fallbck configuration.

-If you want to use different configuration for submenus, you can define different configuration by adding 'sub' prefix to the specific config item, like this:
+If you want to use different configuration for submenus, you can define different configuration by adding 'sub_' prefix to the specific config item, like this:

 ````
 <?php